Real Estate (REIT) Modeling

 Upon enrollment, students gain 24-month free access to Wall Street Prep’s Online Support Center, where they receive answers to questions, free downloads, and important updates.

-Free Access to Boost, an all-in-one suite of time-saving tools designed for people who build financial models in Excel.
-Key features include: Attach common number formats to keyboard shortcuts and cycle rapidly through the different font and color schemes; Easily understand long formulas with the powerful ‘Precedents’ and ‘Dependents’ Tool; and much more!
+Free access to Macabacus, all-in-one suite of time-saving tools designed for people who build financial models in Excel.
+Use keyboard shortcuts for common number formats, to cycle rapidly through different font and color schemes and to navigate a formula’s inputs across worksheets and workbooks.
+Easily understand long formulas with the powerful ‘Precedents’ and ‘Dependents’ Tool, and much more.
+This 6-month free access is for the full version of Macabacus that also includes essential tools for Powerpoint and Word!

 This course does not assume a prior background in Real Estate (REIT) Modeling.
 However, those who enroll should have an introductory knowledge of accounting (e.g. interaction of balance sheet, cash flow, and income statement) and proficiency in Excel.
 Students with no prior background in Accounting should enroll in the Accounting Crash Course.
 Students with limited experience using Excel should enroll in the Excel Crash Course.